Gov. DeSantis to make 'major announcement' in Tampa

-TAMPA, Fla. — A day after announcing he was signing a bill that would increase teacher pay to at least $47,500 per year, Florida's governor is making an announcement at a high school in Tampa.
+TAMPA, Fla. — A day after announcing he was signing a bill that would increase teacher pay to at least $47,500 per year, Florida's governor signed a bill aimed at providing more opportunities for students.

-Gov. DeSantis says he will make a major announcement at 3 p.m.
-Thursday at Cristo Rey Tampa Salesian High School.
+Speaking from Cristo Rey Tampa Salesian High School, Gov. Ron DeSantis signed HB 7067, which expands the Family Empowerment Scholarship.
+Now, 28,000 students will be eligible for scholarships for the 2020-21 school year.
+Previously, the scholarships were open to 18,000 Florida students.

+"We worked really hard this year to deliver for students and families when it comes to education," DeSantis said.
+"If we in the state of Florida can say, we're doing everything we can that any child...has the tools to be able to make the most of their God-given talents."

 - Florida's COVID-19 testing slowed as cases spiked